BrownCAB/Random_Password_Generator/README.md

 # <Random Password Generator>

 ## Description
-Based on the User Story as an employee with access to sensitive data I want to randomly generate a password that meets the acceptance critieria to provide pretty security.
+Based on the User Story as an employee with access to sensitive data I want to randomly generate a strong password that meets the acceptance critieria to secure the data.

 This project is going to challenge my Javascript knowledge in order to code a web based script application that can randomly generate a strong password to seccure sensitive data.